How to Start a Travel Softball Team (13+ Tips for the BEST results!)

 If you have too many players, then playing time becomes an issue.
 No matter what, your team should include several players who can pitch, a few who can catch, and the rest can play the positions.
 Hopefully, you can find a few left-handed players to separate your team from the rest.

-Coaches and volunteers
+Finding coaches and volunteers

 You will also need to determine who will coach the team.